United Kingdom in the Soviet–Afghan War: Supporting Operation Cyclone

 America's Operation Cyclone which was the CIA's program to arm and finance the Afghan mujahideen began in 1981 – the first US aid package worth $3.2 billion.
 Britain would play a vital role in the program in many ways.
 MI6 reactivated their long-established networks of contacts in Pakistan which they relayed to the CIA.
-The two most prominent were the Mahz-i-Milli Islam (National Islamic Front of Afghanistan) led by a former senior officer in the Royal Afghan army, Brigadier General Rahmatullah Safi Safi's Mahz-i-Milli Islam group, and Abdul Haq's group Hezb-e-Islami – both introduced to the CIA in the same year.
+The two most prominent were the Mahz-i-Milli Islam (National Islamic Front of Afghanistan) led by a former senior officer in the Royal Afghan army, Brigadier General Rahmatullah Safi's Mahz-i-Milli Islam group, and Gulbuddin Hekmatyar's group Hezb-e-Islami – both introduced to the CIA in the same year.

 Zbigniew Brzezinski, the US national security adviser, recommended providing Afghan fighters in "forward positions" just inside the Pakistan border with "surface to air missiles to defend themselves against air attack".
 The CIA had tied their hands by striking a deal with Pakistan's ISI under which the Americans were not able to conduct unilateral operations against the Soviets inside Afghanistan.
+This also meant that they were only able to supply to Hekmatyar's Hezb-e-Islami.
 As a result, they had to rely heavily on MI6 using it as a proxy to carry out operations that were deemed too secret to involve the Pakistanis.
 The difference being – the CIA was restricted to extreme secrecy whereas MI6 were not.
 The Ministry of Defence with their state censorship DSMA-Notice were able to keep away any facts from the British public.

 In late 1983 the head of the CIA's Afghanistan operation, Gust Avrakotos met with some MI6 agents in London, one of whom had just returned from three months inside the warzone.
 Avrakotos questioned Massoud's truce with the Soviets but he got a better understanding of the situation with British intelligence and reports from the field.
-He realised MI6's budget cuts led them short on delivering vital supplies.
+He realized MI6's budget cuts led them short on delivering vital supplies.
 Avrakotos also concluded that funding MI6 independently had to be done secretly under the noses of other CIA officials, as well as the Pakistanis.
 From him money was poured into MI6, increasing their expenditure tenfold and allowing them to carry out further operations.
 Through Avrakotos the CIA used MI6 operatives to set up listening devices near Russian bases such as at Bagram.
 These teams were sent throughout the war to track the movements of Soviet tanks and aircraft.